Julie Chen Sticking With ‘Big Brother’ For Season 22, Signs New Deal With CBS

 It appears that any animosity that existed last summer between Big Brother host Julie Chen and the CBS network is over and behind them.
-There had been plenty of speculation after last summer’s finale regarding whether or not Julie would return after all of the drama with her husband, Les Moonves, being booted from the network.
+There had been plenty of speculation after last summer’s finale regarding whether or not Julie would return, following all of the drama with her husband, Les Moonves, being booted from the network.
 However, now news has emerged indicating that Chen has already signed on for BB22.

 Apparently, this time, Julie made it quite clear to all involved that she wanted to come back for another round of Big Brother.
 The past few weeks have been spent negotiating smaller details within the deal, but it doesn’t sound as if Chen or the network were ever very far apart.